confluentinc/ksql/docs/how-to-guides/test-an-app.md

 ### Statements

-The testing tool runs each statement in a test sequentially until an error is thrown or the end of the test is reached.
+`run-ksql-test` runs each statement in a test sequentially until an error is thrown or the end of the test is reached.

-The following are the supported ksqlDB statements in the testing tool:
+The following are the supported KSQL statements in `run-ksql-test`:

 - `CREATE STREAM`
 - `CREATE TABLE`